VedantKadu/Python-Learning/README.md

 # Python-Learning
-This repository contains the basics python code created while learning python
+Welcome to the Python Learning Repository!
+This repository is a collection of Python code written while on the journey of learning Python programming.<br> More information will be provided soon.